Epineph/zfsArch/README.md

-# zfs-filsystem based Arch-linux installaion
+# zfs-filsystem based Arch-linux installaion (work-in-progress)

 This started out as my own notes, but once that I figured out how complex the installation process can be, especially since one has